 - 60 Minute Back Shoulders Neck Head $100

 - 30 Minute Reflexology $50

 When you are pregnant, a prenatal massage helps your body adjust to the changes of carrying a baby and is calming during what can be an apprehensive time for many.
-Typically done in a side-lying position after the first trimester, my training through Kate Jordan’s Bodywork for the Childbearing Year course helps me avoid the places and techniques that are contraindicated during pregnancy.
+Typically done in a side-lying position after the first trimester, my training and certification through Kate Jordan’s Bodywork for the Childbearing Year class helps me avoid the places and techniques that are contraindicated during pregnancy.
 (Also, being a grandmother myself gives me some empathy.)